andy-lang/media-player-status/README.md

 **How does it work?**

 A majority of Linux media players implement a standard called `dbus`.
 In general, `dbus` allows you to get information about currently running programs and their state (for example, the current song in a media player) or to change their state (such as toggling a song as playing or paused).
 If you've ever seen desktop notifications on Ubuntu, Fedora, Arch, etc., then all they're really doing is communicating with programs through `dbus`.
 This script uses the same framework.

+**My media player isn't supported.**

+Let me know and I'll take a look and implement something for you.
+Alternatively, write it yourself and send me a pull request.

 **There's a question mark in the output!
 What does it mean?**